Crowd-Wire/CrowdWire/api/README.md

 to create all the models.
 This allows alembic to know which models to create.

 Note: Because we are using a schema it is necessary to change the code in the revision file.
-Use so.execute("create schema fastapi") and so.execute("drop schema fastapi") in the functions upgrade and downgrade respectively.
+Use op.execute("create schema fastapi") and op.execute("drop schema fastapi") in the functions upgrade and downgrade respectively.

 Run the first migration: